Gerostathos/Adaptive-Agentic-LLM-Pipeline-for-Semantic-Table-Annotation/README.md

-# LLM Agent-Based Semantic Table Annotation Pipeline
+# Adaptive Agentic LLM Pipeline for Semantic Table Annotation

 A modular Python implementation inspired by the paper **“An LLM Agent-Based Complex Semantic Table Annotation Approach.”**